hazelcast/fraud-detection-python/README.md

 # STEP 6: Let's Visualize transactions and their fraud predictions
 Go back your main terminal window

-Make a note of the EXTERNAL-IP for your fraud dashboard service Look for the `fraud-dashboard` service.
+Make a note of the EXTERNAL-IP for your fraud dashboard service.
+Look for the `fraud-dashboard` service.
 In this example, it is `34.105.167.221:8501`

 Open a Browser to this location